More about: Anne Frank House in Amsterdam Tickets and Tours

-The Anne Frank House Museum in Amsterdam was created in collaboration with Otto Frank, the father of the girl whose story travelled the world.
-The organisation that runs the museum tells Anne Frank 's story to the world, and opens the hiding place where her family lived during the Holocaust for you to see.
+The organisation that runs the museum tells Anne Frank' s story to the world, and opens the hiding place where her family lived during the Holocaust for you to see.
 Read on to find out how to visit.

 How much do tickets to the Anne Frank Museum cost?

-If you also want to book the introductory programme, you will have to pay an extra 7 euros.
+Tickets to the Anne Frank Museum cost around 16 euros for adults, 7 euros for children aged 10-17 and 1 euro for children aged 0-9.
+If you would like to book an introductory programme, you will have to pay an extra 7 euros.
 The programme is available for visitors aged 10 and over.

-The Anne Frank guided tour, which will give you an insight into the story of the Jewish girl's exile as you walk through the streets of her neighbourhood, costs approximately €28.
+The Anne Frank guided tour, which will give you an in-depth look at the story of the Jewish girl's exile as you walk through the streets of her neighbourhood, costs approximately €32.

 How to get tickets for the Anne Frank Museum?